 Nice area looking West over a large barren section in the desert toward the mountains.
 We were perched on a tailings pile that was part of the old Iron Ore Mine near 2,000 Flushes.

 From start to finish right through the "Ring of Fire".
 The peak in the lower right hand corner of the photo is Antelope Peak.
-The sun set behind the peak.
+The sun set behind this peak.

 Solar Ecilpse Time Lapse

 This time lapse is very short but shows 223 photos of the complete Annular Solar Eclipse and the sunset at Antelope Peak.
 Over 2 hours of photographs compressed into a short time lapse.
 Even if you saw the eclipse this might interest you.

 Taking the photos was the easy part, to some extent it was boring.
 The computer work afterwards was very tedious and time consuming.
 You'd need a good grasp on graphics work to accomplish this.
 All the sun photos had to be centered in the backgrounds before the videos could be produced.
 The photo above showing the complete eclipse took over 40 layers that had to be stacked and put in order and then put in the exact arch that the sun followed that day.
 If for any reason you want to photography the sun, or partial eclipse, here's a few helpful tips.
 Below is a photo showing the filter we used for photographing the sun.

 The filter we ended up using was a KT Industries #10 gold plated welding filter.
 We made a mount out of a spray can cap that just fit over the end of the lens.
 This worked really well and didn't change the sun's coloration.
 All the exposure's for the time lapse were as follows: f 22 1/320 of a second, ISO 100.
 We used a remote release on the cameras.
 We also timed our shots.
 The eclipse time lapse was shot at every 15 seconds and the Luminance time lapse was shot at every 5 minutes.
 Both cameras were set to manual for exposure and focus.